 The name was originally "Apostrophe Volve" which was derived from the word "evolve" ('volve

 ).
-I consider it a placeholder though, and don't have any idea what the final name will be.
-I vaguely associate the word "Volve" with the game engine and underlying systems.
+I consider it a placeholder, I don't have any idea what the final name will be.
+I vaguely associate the word "Volve" with the game engine and underlying systems, not whatever game they turn into.

-The idea of Volve has gone through a lot of revisions.
-It started off as some kind of modded Minecraft-inspired sandbox survival game.
-Later it focused into an adventure game with more direct survival systems like temperature.
+Volve has gone through a lot of revisions, it started off as a modded Minecraft-inspired sandbox survival game.
+Later I focused on an adventure game with more direct survival systems like temperature.
 Later I wanted a more clear point to the game and decided on a mechanical building game, where the survival systems affect building requirements.

 Here's some very old web browser version backups (the sprite loading is a bit wonky, you may have to walk around and change items or refresh the page to load the images properly).
 These are mostly a historical curiosity, not an indication of anything about the game.